 where $'\equiv d/d\eta$.
 Since $f^{(0)}$ depends only on comoving momentum $p$, the derivative of the zeroth order part becomes

-Note that $- (\ln p)'$ does not have the zeroth order part but both the first and the second order terms which describe the gravitational redshift and lensing since $p$ is the comoving momentum.
+Note that $- (\ln p)'$ does not have the zeroth order part but have both the first and the second order terms which describe the gravitational redshift since $p$ is the comoving momentum.
 On the other hand, using (\ref{pdelp}) we can write the time derivative of $\mathcal G$ by

-and $\mathcal Y'$ can be neglected since this is the first order quantity which is multiplied with the second order perturbations in the equation.
+and $\mathcal Y'$ can be neglected since this is the first order quantity which is multiplied by the second order perturbations in the equation.
 Combining (\ref{fprime}), (\ref{f0prime}) and (\ref{Gprime}) up to second order, we obtain